HericlisMartins/ICTWEB441.Q2.2/Readme.md

 npm install

-the dependencies bellow should be installed and the app run.
+The dependencies should be installed the run with

+npm run start

 ~~~javascript
 dependencies: {